 Options is a type of trading that allows the investor to buy a contract that gives him the right to buy or sell an asset such a commodity or forex option.

-Traditional Options, sometimes referred to as Vanilla Options, have both marked similarities and differences when compared to Binary Options, also known as digital or all or nothing options.
+Traditional Options, sometimes referred to as Vanilla Options, have both marked similarities and differences when compared to Binary Options, which are sometimes also known as digital options, fixed return options (FROs) or all or nothing options.

 Let’s compare traditional options and the newer binary options.
-Both Traditional Options and Binary Options are forms of derivatives – their price derived from an assets value.
+Both Traditional Options and Binaries are different types of derivatives – their price derived from an assets value.
 They are essentially both contracts that give the trader the right, but not the obligation, to buy or sell an underlying asset – that can be stocks, currencies, indices, bonds and commodities – at a specific price on or before a certain date.

-As with most investments the most important aspect to compare between binary options and traditional options is the payout.
+As with most investments the most important aspect to compare between binaries and traditional options is the payout.

-In binary options trading the payout is predetermined at the onset of the contract and can be anywhere between 50 – 90% if the contract expires ‘in-the-money’.
-In the case of a vanilla option, the payout is variable and the payout is dependant on the size of the assets movement once passed the strike price.
+With binary trading the payout is predetermined at the onset of the contract and can be anywhere between 50 – 90% if the contract expires ‘in-the-money’.
+In the case of a vanilla option, the payout is variable and the payout is dependent on the size of the assets movement once passed the strike price.

 In traditional options, an investor pays per contract (i.e. pips).
 This means that the investor will profit or lose an amount depending on the number of pips difference between the expiry level and the strike price.
-This is unlike in binary options where the two outcomes, giving its Bi-nary nature, are fixed from the start.
+This is unlike FROs where the two outcomes, giving its Bi-nary nature, are fixed from the start.

-There is a notable difference in the expiry time between Traditional Options and Binary Options, although less so since Binary Options trading online exploded in 2008.
-Traditional options generally offer monthly or quarterly expiry times, whereas Binary Options have expiry times at hourly, daily, weekly and monthly points, allowing you to make a trade with just 5 – 15 minutes before the expiry time.
+There is a notable difference in the expiry time between Traditional Options and Binary Options, although less so since online Binary trading exploded in 2008.
+Traditional options generally offer monthly or quarterly expiry times, whereas FROs have expiry times at hourly, daily, weekly and monthly points, allowing you to make a trade with just 5 – 15 minutes before the expiry time.

-The short term multiple expiry times enable investors to make an instant profit on their binary options providing much more flexibility in their option investments.
+The short term multiple expiry times enable investors to make an instant profit on their trades and hence providing much more flexibility with thier investments as compared to vanilla options.

 Risk vs Reward

-This is where the difference between Traditional Options and Binary Options really gets highlighted.
-In Binary options, an investor can never lose more than they invested and can even get a refund of up to 15% of their investment amount, even if a prediction finishes out of the money.
+This is where the difference between these two types of options really gets highlighted.
+With the all-or-nothing options, an investor can never lose more than what he invested and can sometimes even get a refund of up to 15% of his investment amount, even if a prediction finishes out of the money.
 The reward for such limited risk if the prediction finishes in the money, is less than that a traditional option can potentially offer, which can be from 0 – infinity.
 However, traditional options can be leveraged which although magnifies the rewards, greatly increases the risk.